PierrickMartos/MomentLoop/poc/unlock-device-push-notif/README.md

 3. Test thoroughly on various devices and OS versions
 4. Consider user privacy and security implications
 5. Implement a more robust background task system with proper error handling and retry mechanisms
+6. Consider using a native module for more direct control over device wake functionality